Last Updated on February 26, 2021 by Jim Ferri

 It’s also still somewhat exotic, the people are exceptionally friendly and most speak English.
 Even better, it’s affordable.

 The Start of Your 2 Days in Athens

-Whether you spend just two days in Athens, perhaps on to one of the best Greek islands, you’ll most likely arrive at the new airport far outside the city.
+Whether you spend just 2 days in Athens, perhaps on to one of the best Greek islands, you’ll most likely arrive at the new airport far outside the city.
 Luckily there is a Metro that will take you from the airport to downtown (either Syntagma or Monastiraki Squares) in about 45 minutes, from which you can either walk or get a taxi to your hotel.
 The cost for the Metro is €8 one-way, or you can purchase a three-day pass for the Metro and buses for €20.
 Taxis to downtown cost about €35 during the day, more at night.

 I purchased a Metro Pass (cash only at the rail station at the airport) but wound up not taking full advantage of it since once I was in the city I only walked or took taxis, since they are plentiful and relatively cheap.
 Still it was good to have the pass, just in case.

 I was also able to book a room online through Hotels.com at the Economy Hotel for less than $60 per night.
 It was a basic two-star hotel that was clean and had a very helpful staff and a good breakfast.
 It was also less than a 10-minute walk to lively Monastiraki Square.

 Up to the Market and the Acropolis on My First Day

 On the first day of my 2 days in Athens I left my hotel about 7:30am, a perfect time to wander about without the crowds.
 Church bells were ringing all over the just-awakening city and people were having their morning coffee in the few cafes already open.

 Although I was told that the renown flea market really didn’t get underway until 9am, when I got there about 7:45 AM I found vendors setting out their wares and some knowledgeable buyers already sifting about looking for little treasures.